leeorhelps/SpeechBird/README.md

 (Demo is 100% hands-free, even the mouse control)

 ## Why SpeechBird?
 Existing voice support on Windows and OS X falls short when it comes to real world computer use – frustrating, slow, inaccurate.
 Dictation works well - but users need more.
-SpeechBirds provides:
+SpeechBird provides:
 * Fully hands-free mouse!
 SpeechBird integrates with Enable ViaCam + AHK, no additional hardware needed.

 * Command Streaming: Issue several commands at once, without having to wait in between.